 How To Skydive Without A Parachute by Ian Hollyer Once you realize that both pull strings are broken, it’s best not to panic.
 Yes, you’re falling at 176 feet-per-second, but try and take a deep breath (even in the scarce oxygen).
 Screaming may seem appropriate, but try and restrain yourself.
 It only makes you look […]

-To the New Year by W. S. Merwin With what stillness at last you appear in the valley your first sunlight reaching down to touch the tips of a few high leaves that do not stir as though they had not noticed and did not know you at all then […]
+To the New Year by W. S. Merwin With what stillness at last you appear in the valley your first sunlight reaching down to touch the tips of a few high leaves that do not stir as though they had not noticed and did not know you at all […]

 I am back after a short hiatus.
 I’m starting to think that reading Moby-Dick IS my Moby Dick.
 Chapter 48 The First Lowering …pulling into the charmed, churned circle of the hunted… The phantoms surrounding Ahab are explained away as stowaways that have been hiding below board.
 Ishmael recalls Elijah’s warning.
 The crew pursues a […]